boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/pyramid-chart.md

 #### Show legend

 A legend is text used to describe the plotted data.
-It allows you to toggle the visibility of the legend in chart and change the legend text position (selecting through combo box).
+It allows you to toggle the visibility of the legend in the chart and change the legend text position by selecting through a combo box.

 ![Show legend](/static/assets/visualizing-data/visualization-widgets/images/pyramid-chart/show-legend.png)